facebookincubator/TTPForge/pkg/blocks/README.md

 SetOutputSuccess(*bytes.Buffer, int)
 ```

-SetOutputSuccess sets the output of an Act to a given buffer and sets the success flag to true or false depending on the exit code.
+SetOutputSuccess sets the output of an Act to a given buffer and sets the
+success flag to true or false depending on the exit code.If the output can
-If the output can be unmarshalled into a JSON structure, it is stored as a string in the Act's output map.
+be unmarshalled into a JSON structure, it is stored as a string in the

-Parameters:
+Act's output map.

+**Parameters:**

-output: A pointer to a bytes.Buffer containing the output to set as the Act's output.
+output: A pointer to a bytes.Buffer containing the output to
+set as the Act's output.

 exit: An integer representing the exit code of the Act.

 ---